FriedBreakfast/Psi/doc-sphinx/tvm/instructions.rst

 ``{upwards}``
   A trail of how this pointer was obtained, which allows reverse member lookup to be performed.
   This should have type :ref:`psi.tvm.instructions.upref`.

+.. _psi.tvm.instructions.stack_ptr:

+stack_ptr
+"""""""""

+``stack_ptr``

+The type of stack pointers.
+This is used by the :ref:`psi.tvm.instructions.stack_save` and :ref:`psi.tvm.instructions.stack_restore` instructions to allow memory allocated using :ref:`psi.tvm.instructions.alloca` to be freed be the end of a function.

 .. _psi.tvm.instructions.struct: